PicGo/PicGo-Doc/docs/en/guide/config.md

 ![](https://pics.molunerfinn.com/doc/40976264-2de18afe-6900-11e8-8f35-746820632eb8.png)

-### Select Img to Display
+### Select Image Hosts to Display

-You may not use all of the Imgs that PicGo gives to you.
-So in order to simplify the display, you can only select the Imgs you want to display, so that there is no scroll bar in the sidebar.
-It is important to note, however, that this is only show/hide and not exclude functionality.
-If you hide the Qiniu cloud, you can still upload images via its service.
+You may not use all of the image hosts that PicGo gives you.
+To simplify the display, select only the image hosts you want to see so there is no scroll bar in the sidebar.
+This is only show/hide and not an exclusion feature.
+If you hide Qiniu Cloud, you can still upload images via its service.

 ![](https://pics.molunerfinn.com/doc/picbed-choose.gif)